|What an ugly pair of shoes.|

 I mean, do flip-flops ever hibernate for the winter?
 Not really; not even here in Michigan.
 I see them all year 'round.
 I think people just pine for warm weather and flip-flops make them feel better mentally.
-As long as they're in their toasty family rooms, they can pretend they're on a tropical island in the middle of a winter storm warning.
+As long as they're in their toasty family rooms, they can pretend they're on a tropical island instead of in the middle of a winter storm warning.

 Flip-flops, with their ugly rubber toe-thingy and flat foamy sole, have been around for a long time, but for the past few years, they've been a fashion staple, it seems.
 Before, you used to see them only at the beach or the pool.
 No one would be caught dead wearing them anywhere else.
 That would just be...ew.

 Now, they're flapping up and down at the mall, school, nice restaurants, Target, airplanes, church...even the White House.
 There's nowhere, it seems, where the mighty flip-flop isn't welcome.
 Getting married?
 Get a white pair and dress 'em up.
 Time for Sunday Mass?
 Slip 'em on and you're good to go.

 I have a love/hate relationship with the flimsy flip-flop.

 As a copy editor, I'm against them for the hyphen.

 As a mom, I'm against them because when little children play in them outside instead of sturdy tennis shoes, accidents are bound to happen.
 I am sure the folks who make Band-Aids have seen a rise in sales ever since parents started to allow their children to wear them to the playgrounds, parks and backyards of America.
 Bike riding in flip-flops?
 Running on the cement in flip-flops?
 Bad ideas.
 Someone's going to crash and burn.
 Hello, scraped-up toes, elbows, knees, and faces.